corey-howard/chew-the-fat/README.md

 #### Wireframes

-You can find the pdf file to my Wireframes in the wireframe folder of this repository.
+You can find the pdf file to my Wireframes in the Wireframes folder of this repository.

 ---